bwRavencl/ControllerBuddy-Pages/index.md

         - In *Look Mode* the left stick controls the view and is used for looking around.
 Usually you will want to use two relative vJoy axes for mapping these controls.
         - The D-Pad shifts the head up and down and left and right.
         - The Y and A buttons shift the head forward and back.

-        Zooming the view is done by pressing down the left and right stick, however these mappings are not part of the *Look Mode* but of the underlying *Default Mode* and are not used for any other function.
+        - Pressing down the left or right stick zooms the view in or out.

         - **Changing and centering the view** is done with the X button:
         - As soon as the X button gets pressed the view is centered and the zoom level gets reset.